sheki/parse-blog/content/note/books.md

 * The Beginning of Infinity - Quantum Physics
 * Ideas in Food: Great Recipes and Why They Work: A Cookbook
 * Syrup Paperback -  hoot book
-* The Book of Disquiet (Penguin Classics) Paperback  - Great portugese book
 * The Invention of Science: A New History of the Scientific Revolution Reprint Edition
 * As I Walked Out One Midsummer Morning - travel book set in 1930s
 * Farsighted: How We Make the Decisions That Matter the Most